Mortgage repayment holiday

 On the new payments, the total amount you'll pay back to the bank is $649,183.21.
 Yet, if you'd found a way to stick to your original payments without taking the payment holiday, you would only have paid $639,416.

 That's almost a $10,000 difference over the total loan term.

-Of course, if you face the prospect of losing your home during a period of temporary financial hardship that you know you can recover from, those costs might just be worth it in the long run.
+Of course, if you face the prospect of losing your home during a period of temporary financial hardship, those costs might be worth it in the long run.

 The Big Four banks have programs in place to help home loan customers facing financial hardship.
 During the pandemic, these policies were broadened to allow customers a longer period of time to cope with the financial impacts of COVID-19.
 Now, banks have returned to their usual policies and criteria for repayment holidays.

 ANZ allows customers to take a mortgage repayment holiday depending on their circumstances.
 During the repayment holiday, interest will still accrue on the outstanding principal.
 Once the repayment holiday is over, you can either increase your repayments or extend your loan term to cover the extra interest that has accrued.
 To find out more about ANZ's relief programs, head here.

 Commonwealth Bank offers repayment relief on a case-by-case basis.
 A Commonwealth Bank representative can work with you to find options, including extending your home loan term to reduce your repayments.
 Head here to find out more about Commonwealth Bank's relief programs.

 NAB offers individualised hardship agreements.
 The bank has a customer team who specialises in putting together payment plans or variations.
 Any variations will require you to make up payments in the future, but NAB's specialists will help you put together a plan to catch up on your commitments.
 To find out more about NAB's hardship programs, head here.